waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategy: Suicune Hunt (Johto)
 - Sighting 1: Burned Tower (Complete)
 - Sighting 2: Cianwood (Complete)
-- Sighting 3: Route 42 (Pending).
+- Sighting 3: Route 42.
 Approach Suicune on the center island (requires Surf and Cut).
+[Start Turn 21694]
-- Sighting 4: Route 36 (Next).
+- Sighting 4: Route 36.
 Triggered at the Sudowoodo junction after Route 42.
 - Sighting 5: Fuchsia City (Kanto).
 - Final Battle: Tin Tower 1F (Requires Clear Bell).
 - Primary Goal HOW: Complete all 5 sightings.
 Enter Tin Tower 1F.
 Use Xenon (Gastly) for Hypnosis and Mean Look.
 Use Ultra/Great Balls.
-- Hypothesis: The Pokedex status "Route 38" refers to Raikou/Entei, not Suicune.
+- Note: Pokedex "Area" is for Raikou/Entei.
+Suicune is scripted.

 # Week Siblings Strategy
 - Arthur (Thursday): Route 36.
 Provides Hard Stone.
-- Arthur Note: If dialogue intro loops, the flag is likely set.
-Check PC and party held items.
+[COMPLETED - Turn 21872]
 - Lesson: Moving NPCs like Arthur can be difficult to interact with.
 Use `stun_npc` to freeze them in place.
 - Lesson: Never mix directional inputs and the A button in the same turn; the system will strip the A button to prevent errors.
 Move first, then interact.